muratk3n/thirdwave/en/README.md

 Land-tied peasantry, the flatness of the env gave rise to conquering armies who taxed those peasants (providing "protection"), this is the root of the parasitic empires.
-Agro empires gone but we still havent fixed First Wave problems..
+Agro empires are gone but we still havent fixed First Wave problems..
 Bunch of ppl are still tied to land (less these days but still).

 ---